-The aroma, taste and colour of this delicacy is a treat for your nose, mouth and eyes.
+The aroma, taste, and colour of this delicacy is a treat for your nose, mouth, and eyes.
 Hyderabadi biriyani, served from the kitchens of the Nizam, is a famous food known across the world.
-The Hyderabadi biriyani is unique on its own with the tint of saffron, crunchiness of the deep-fried onions and the smokiness of the dum along with the variety of spices like cloves, cardamom, bay leaves and star anise, marinated meat and soaked basmati rice.
+The Hyderabadi biriyani is unique on its own with the tint of saffron, crunchiness of the deep-fried onions, and the smokiness of the dum along with the variety of spices like cloves, cardamom, bay leaves, and star anise, marinated meat, and soaked basmati rice.

 Though there are distinct and exclusive hotels for biriyani in the city, the biriyani from the street stall with the tinkling sound of the vessels adds more essence to the joy of eating biriyani.
-Other than the fine-dining places like Paradise hotel, well-known for its biriyani, the outlets in the streets like hotel Shadab in the Ghazi bazaar and café Bahar in Basheer Bagh are very famous for its Hyderabadi dum biriyani.
+Other than the fine-dining places like Paradise hotel, well-known for its biriyani, the outlets in the streets like hotel Shadab in the Ghazi bazaar and café Bahar in Basheer Bagh are very famous for their Hyderabadi dum biriyani.

 Whether you taste this at a roadside shop or a bakery or in a star hotel, this chai will taste the same in all places.
 Irani chai, brought in by the Persians, is as famous as biriyani in Hyderabad.
-The tea is slowly brewed with spices like cardamom, cinnamon and cloves in a separate container and the milk is slowly boiled in another and then mixed together.
+The tea is slowly brewed with spices like cardamom, cinnamon, and cloves in a separate container, and the milk is slowly boiled in another and then mixed together.
 Drink this aromatic tea with the biscuits served along with it and to lighten your heart.
-Enjoy this drink with the picturesque view of the Charminar from the cafes there like the Nirmah café and bakery.

-This Middle-eastern marvel, with the meat, veggies and mayo wrapped in the pita bread will make your tummy and heart feel good.
+This Middle-eastern marvel, with the meat, veggies, and mayo wrapped in the pita bread will make your tummy and heart feel good.
 Loved by all, shawarma has become a comfort food among many and is available at every corner of the city.
-The shawarma in your hands filled with the scrumptious meat sliced off from the shawarma stand, chopped and mixed with mayo and veggies, placed on the pita bread and rolled in a paper, will make you stand drooling.
+The shawarma in your hands filled with the scrumptious meat sliced off from the shawarma stand, chopped and mixed with mayo and veggies, placed on the pita bread, and rolled in a paper, will make you stand drooling.
 Relish every bite of the shawarma which is available from Rs.
 100 to Rs.
 120, famous in the streets of Mallepally and Mehdipatnam.

-The Ragda chat is a lip-smacking snack with the smashed samosas hidden below the hot peas stew, garnished with a sprinkle of sev, onions, coriander leaves, tamarind and mint sauce.
-This is a twisted south Indian version of the famous chhole tikki of North India.
+The Ragda chat is a lip-smacking snack with the smashed samosas hidden below the hot peas stew, garnished with a sprinkle of sev, onions, coriander leaves, tamarind, and mint sauce.
+This is a twisted south Indian version of the famous chole tikki of North India.
 Savour this crunchy munchy chat available at all chat shops in the streets of Hyderabad only at the cost of Rs.60. the Ojha sweets and namkeen,

-This hot drink is a must-try for both the chai lovers and also for tandoor lovers.
+This hot drink is a must-try for both chai lovers and also for tandoor lovers.
 If you like a smokey flavour in any dish, then you will definitely love this tandoori chai.
 The hot half-boiled chai when poured over the kulhars (cups made of clay), pre-heated in the tandoor stove, sizzles out from the cup and gives it a smoky flavour.
-Enjoy this drink at the rate of Rs.30 at Meadow masti in Basheer Bagh and Clubs tandoori chai in Madhapur.
+Enjoy this drink at the rate of Rs.30 at Meadow Masti in Basheer Bagh and Clubs tandoori chai in Madhapur.

 There’s always a teeny tiny place in our tummy for desserts even after a heartful eating.
 Try the colourful Faloodas to end your day with something sweet.
 With its origin in Persia, this cold dessert is a favorite for people from all age groups.
-Served in a long Falooda glass, with vermicelli, sabja seeds and ice cream, this chill dessert will fill your heart and day.
-Take a stop at the Matwale Doodh Ghar and Maqati Falooda shops to relish this dessert amid your heavy shopping in the heat of Hyderabad.
+Served in a long Falooda glass, with vermicelli, sabja seeds, and ice cream, this chill dessert will fill your heart and day.
+Take a stop at the Matwale Doodh Ghar and Maqati Falooda shops to relish this dessert amid your heavy shopping in the heart of Hyderabad.